Marriage and Family Therapy (MFT) Admission Requirements

 Interviews are typically held in February.

-- Send all other materials to the Graduate School including transcripts and letters of reference.
+- Send all materials to the Graduate School including transcripts, GRE/MAT scores, cover letter, essay and letters of reference.

 The Rest of the Process: